-We’re very excited to add KronoGraph, our timeline visualization toolkit, to our product line-up.
+We’re very excited to add KronoGraph, our timeline analysis and visualization toolkit, to our line-up of data visualization SDKs.
 It fills a huge hole in the market for people who want to build rich, interactive timelines into investigative applications.
 It also complements our market-leading graph visualization toolkits perfectly, giving you a brand new way to look at your connected data.

 This timeline shows the communications of one individual over five months.
 There are busy and quiet periods, friendships beginning, ending and re-forming, and some one-way traffic to occasional contacts.